 b) Excess Dry Ice: This quenches the heat of detonation, decreases overall carbon yield and optimizes the percentage diamond in the carbon phase.
 However, this approach produces less material per kilogram of CDP explosive detonated.

-• Type of Reducing Agents (Metals): Determines the type of oxides produced, each of which have unique hardnesses
+Tip: Add graphite powder to customize both the carbon yield and diamond yield upon detonation - Type of Reducing Agents (Metals): Determines the type of oxides produced, each of which have unique hardnesses

 a) Solitary reducing agents like magnesium or aluminum produce magnesium oxide (Mohs hardness of 5.5) and aluminum oxide (Mohs hardness of 9.0) respectively.